Doctorate in Clinical Psychology

 Academic Director: Dr Danny Taggart

 The University of Essex Doctorate in Clinical Psychology has been training people to become reflective and highly competent clinical psychologists since October 2005.
-The programme was developed in partnership with commissioners from the Health Education East of England, the University of Essex, the Tavistock and Portman NHS Foundation Trust, and NHS Trusts based in Essex.
+The programme was developed in partnership with commissioners from Health Education East of England, the University of Essex, the Tavistock and Portman NHS Foundation Trust, and NHS Trusts based in Essex.

 The programme benefits from the input and support of clinicians based in Essex (within trusts such as Essex Partnership University NHS Foundation Trust) and at the Tavistock and Portman NHS Foundation Trust.
 The Tavistock and Portman NHS Foundation Trust has a national role in providing mental health training with a particular emphasis on multi-disciplinary work.
 These clinicians also contribute to the teaching, research, placements and other operational activities.
-The programme is housed in the vibrant academic and research community of the School of Health and Human Sciences (SHHS) of the University of Essex.
+The programme is housed in the vibrant academic and research community of the School of Health and Social Care (SHSC) of the University of Essex.
 The School has an excellent reputation for research and teaching in health and social care, and it is committed to inter-professional learning.

 Some of the benefits of studying on our programme include: